 But what happens to all of the children born with disabilities as a result?
 Who pays for the therapies and medication?
 It should be Big Pharma!

 Effective January 1, 2014, the following states do not require insurers to cover additional autism services that are in excess of the coverage outlined under the Affordable Care Act program: Arkansas, Michigan, Vermont and Virginia.
+The legislation reads accordingly,

 "The law specifies that on or after January 1, 2014, to the extent that these provisions require benefits that exceed the essential health benefits specified under the federal Patient Protection and Affordable Care Act, the benefits that exceed the essential health benefits shall not be required of a health benefit plan when the plan is offered by a health care insurer in the state through the state medical exchange."

-So with a big smile on my face I pass on this information about Kaiser Permanente in California.
+I have to be honest when I say that nothing brings me more joy (except my children, of course) than when big insurance companies are finally made to pay up after denying coverage to people in need.
+So with a big smile on my faceI pass on this information about Kaiser Permanente in California.
 This insurer was ordered to pay 9 million dollars for the monies that families paid to obtain speech services for their children.

 Now, this was a class action lawsuit.
 However, if this lawsuit is closed, you may still be able to sue on your own.
 It is always worth consulting an attorney.